Docker vs. Containerd: A Quick Comparison (2023)

 The reason why Docker was split into many smaller components is so that they can be freely moved around and plugged into other systems.
 It gives server administrators a lot of flexibility to build their Kubernetes infrastructure however they want, with pieces that work best for them.

 This is not limited to Kubernetes.
 Pieces like Containerd can be inserted into whatever system we want.
 In fact, Containerd can even be used directly on our computer.
-But 99% of users won't want to use Containerd directly without going through Docker first.
-Let's see why?
+However, 99% of users won't want to use Containerd directly without first going through Docker.
+Let's see why.

 Docker vs. Containerd: What Is The Difference?

 Docker was written with human beings in mind.
 We can imagine it as a sort of translator that tells an entire factory, filled with robots, about what the human wants to build or do.
-Docker CLI is the actual translator, some of the other pieces in Docker are the robots in the factory.
+Docker CLI is the actual translator, some of the other pieces in Docker are like robots in a factory.

 On the left side, we have the human needing to do something with containers.
 In the middle, we have Docker CLI + all of its other components.
 And, at the right, we have some actions performed by Docker, such as building a container, pulling an image, or starting a container.
 So Docker is a middleman, accepting commands from humans and then producing a result.